ropensci/rtweet/.github/CONTRIBUTING.md

 *  For user-facing changes, add a bullet to the top of `NEWS.md` below the current development version header describing the changes made followed by your GitHub username, and links to relevant issue(s)/PR(s).
+*  Development for next release is in [devel branch](https://github.com/ropensci/rtweet/tree/devel) fixes or typos are okay in the default branch.

 ### Code of Conduct